organise-network/frontend-dogs-task/README.md

 ## Time spent on this task

-We recommend that the **time spent on the task is between 1 - 2 hours**, and we want to make this work with your schedule. **We will not be evaluating you on time** — this recommendation is to make sure that you get a good opportunity at the task but **do not feel pressure to over-invest your personal time.**
+We recommend that the **time spent on the task is around 1 hour**, and we want to make this work with your schedule. **We will not be evaluating you on time** — this recommendation is to make sure that you get a good opportunity at the task but **do not feel pressure to over-invest your personal time.**

 ## What we're evaluating